Panic Shack: the wildest – and funniest – live band you’ll see all year

 Panic Shack are acutely aware that their lyrics aren’t meant to be revolutionary, nor is their gung-ho approach to performing live.
 “Following the TikTok drama, there were moments where I was really doubting everything that we were doing as a band,” says Harvey, describing how she was “glued” to her phone as the nasty comments continued to roll in.
 “It really did put a seed of doubt in your mind,” Lawrence says to her, before turning to face NME.
 “We’d never experienced hate like that before because we are like an echo chamber.
 We speak to an alternative audience, so the masses coming after us was quite scary.
 We are just here to have fun!”

 In response to the online hate, listeners set up The Baby Shack, a Facebook fan page that has quickly morphed into a space to marvel at the community that Panic Shack are beginning to foster.
 This kind of devotion, fostered organically, is abundantly clear at their shows, where the audience bring just as much action to the set as the band does on stage.
 “The whole place was radiating with positivity,” said one group member in a post following a recent gig at Leeds’ Brudenell Social Club.
-The momentum will continue, as Panic Shack have a huge summer of touring ahead, with stops at Sheffield’s Get Together Festival and Manchester Psych Festival in the coming months.
+The momentum will continue, as Panic Shack have a huge summer of touring ahead, with stops at Sheffield’s Get Together Festival and Manchester Psych Fest in the coming months.

 “When we have a low, we come back up much stronger,” says Harvey.
 “Our friendship is really like no other.”
 The power of that bond is illuminating – and has been evident from the moment her opening dart was thrown.